Generalized Rate Operator Quantum Jumps via Realization-Dependent Transformations: Generalized Rate Operator

 We now proceed to generalize the ROQJ method by exploiting the invariance under Eqs.~\eqref{eq:transf_J} and \eqref{eq:transf_K} on each individual trajectory.
 This will significantly extend the class of generated unravelings of a given master equation with respect to both $W$-ROQJ and $R$-ROQJ, which will indeed be regained as special instances.

-Suppose that, at some time $t$, the state can be written in terms of the single realizations as $\rho=\sum_ip_i(t)\ketbra{\psi_i(t)}$.
-From the point of view of a single realization $\ket\psi$, it is possible to choose the transformation $C$ of Eq.~\eqref{eq:transf_J}-\eqref{eq:transf_K} {\it depending on the current state} $\ket\psi$ and leaving the average evolution unaffected.
+Suppose that, at some time $t$, the state can be written in terms of the single realizations as $\rho=\sum_ip_i(t){P_{\psi_i(t)}}$.
+From the point of view of a single realization {$\ket{\psi(t)}$}, it is possible to choose the transformation $C$ of Eq.~\eqref{eq:transf_J}-\eqref{eq:transf_K} {to depend not only on time but also} {\it on the current state} {$\ket{\psi(t)}$} and leaving the average evolution unaffected.
 The new generalized RO is therefore of the form

-with $C_{\psi,t}$ that can depend non-trivially on the current state of the realization $\psi$.
-To emphasize the dependence on the state $\psi$, we refer to the generalized RO as $\psi$-ROQJ.
-Indeed, whenever $C_{\psi,t}$ does not depend on $\psi$, the $\psi$-ROQJ reduces to the $R$-ROQJ of Eq.~\eqref{eq:RO}.
+with {$C_{\psi(t)}$} that can depend non-trivially on the current state of the realization {$\psi(t)$}.
+To emphasize the dependence on the state {$\psi(t)$}, we refer to the generalized RO as {$\Psi$}-ROQJ.
+Indeed, whenever {$C_{\psi(t)}$} does not depend on {$\psi(t)$}, the {$\Psi$}-ROQJ reduces to the $R$-ROQJ of Eq.~\eqref{eq:RO}.
 The deterministic evolution is non-linear because of the state-dependence of the effective non-Hermitian Hamiltonian